jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 ![integer axis](/images/R/Zaxis.png){: .center}

+### The naturals in $\mathbb{Z}$

+With this in mind, let's think about the integer representation of the natural numbers.

+TODO: write this

 ### Arithmetic on the integers

-We can define the negation operator as well as addition, subtraction, and multiplication as follows
+Let's define the unary negation operator, as well as addition, subtraction, and multiplication as follows.
 1. $-[(p,q)] = [(q, p)]$
 2. $[(p_1,q_1)] + [(p_2, q_2)] = [(p_1 + p_2 , q_1 + q_2)]$
 3. $[(p_1,q_1)] - [(p_2, q_2)] = [(p_1 + q_2 , q_1 + p_2)]$